Economics

 - Prerequisite: Elementary Algebra or equivalent.

-- Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249; Intermediate Algebra or equivalent.
+- Advisory: Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249; Intermediate Algebra or equivalent.

 - Repeatability: Not Repeatable.

 - Hours: 5 hours lecture per week.
-(60 hours total per quarter.)
+60 hours total per quarter.

-- Foothill GE Area:Social & Behavioral Sciences
+- Foothill GE Area:English

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: